JS Button field

 # Example Config

-For this example (included in the download), assume we've placed our javascript file in the theme's root directory.
-We can easily obtain its location using get_template_directory_uri() (opens new window).
-Since our example javascript (shown below) uses jQuery (opens new window), we must pass the jQuery (opens new window) dependency via the scripts dep argument.
+For this example (included in the download), assume we've placed our JavaScript file in the theme's root directory.
+We can easily get its location using get_template_directory_uri() (opens new window).
+Since our example JavaScript (shown below) uses jQuery (opens new window), we must pass the jQuery (opens new window) dependency via the scripts dep argument.

 array (